Clearfield, Utah: Geography

 The city is located in the north-central portion of Davis County.
 The county is surrounded by the Great Salt Lake to the west and the steep Wasatch Range on the east, although neither of these notable natural landmarks is physically within the city boundaries.
 Directly encircling Clearfield are the cities/areas of Sunset City to the north, Clinton City to the northwest, Syracuse City and West Point City to the west, Layton City to the south and east, and Hill Air Force Base military installation to the northeast.

 There are no major lakes or rivers within the city.
 There are a few small ponds, mostly at public parks or privately owned property.
 The only significant waterway in the city is the Weber and Davis Canal along the east and northeast edge of the city, which extends north and south of the city boundaries.
 The Clearfield Canal Trail parallels the canal for a portion of its trip through Clearfield.
 The Great Salt Lake is separated from Clearfield City by marshlands, mudflats, and the cities.
 The metabolic activities of bacteria in the lake result in a phenomenon known as "lake stink", a scent similar to sulfur, once or twice a year for a few hours.

-The highest mountaintops visible from Clearfield City are Deseret Peak in Tooele County at 11031 ft, Ben Lomond Peak in Weber County at 9712 ft, and Thurston Peak, just to the west of Clearfield at 9706 ft.
+The highest mountaintops visible from Clearfield City are Deseret Peak in Tooele County at 11031 ft, Ben Lomond Peak in Weber County at 9712 ft, and Thurston Peak, just to the east of Clearfield at 9706 ft.
 Ben Lomond Peak and Thurston Peak are located in the Wasatch Range.
 The Wasatch Fault is found along the western base of the Wasatch Range and is considered overdue for an earthquake as large as 7.5.
 Catastrophic damage is predicted in the event of an earthquake, with major damage resulting from the liquefaction of the clay- and sand-based soil.
 The largest earthquake that has occurred near Clearfield City in the recorded past occurred on 12/7/1967 and was 21.5 mi away in Park City, Utah, and registered at a magnitude of 4.3.

 The Wasatch Front valley floor is the ancient lakebed of Lake Bonneville, which existed at the end of the last ice age.
 Several Lake Bonneville shorelines can be distinctly seen on the foothills or benches of nearby mountains.